23o4i7/Sean-Sejin-Docs/docs/initializeBot.md

 1. First, go back to your console and enter `npm install @discordjs/rest discord-api-types`.
 This is an extension for the `discord.js` library that you can use to write applications and functions using a method called [REST API](https://www.ibm.com/cloud/learn/rest-apis).<br><br>

 2. Next, create a JavaScript file inside your folder with all the bot files named `runCommands.js`.
-Then we will add in the initial code.
-At the top of the file, add:<br><br>
+In the file, add:<br><br>
     ```js
     // Require files and modules
     const fs = require('fs');